Visualizing Body Fat Percentage: A Comparison of Different Ranges and Body Fat Types

 A healthy body fat percentage can vary depending on age, gender, and fitness level.

-In general, a healthy range for men is between 10-20% body fat while women should aim for 20-30% body fat.
+Generally, a healthy range for men is between 10 and 20% body fat, while women should aim for 20 to 30%.

 Conclusion